 What other support is on offer?

 Support for all schools in their ongoing improvement is provided by the Anthem School Improvement Team.
 Led by Anthem’s Education Directors, this group of talented individuals have a track record of exceptional practice in their own school or cluster.
-They are:

 The School Improvement Team are responsible for the coordination, facilitation, development, monitoring and evaluation of: